isabella232/magic-products-distribution-service/README.md

 **Note:** This test script is not representative of how code for this service will be written.

-### Manually depositing artefacts
+### Manually depositing Artefacts

 **Note:** These instructions should only be used as a last resort, where automated methods have failed and the need is urgent.

 **Note:** You need suitable permissions (being a member of MAGIC) to perform these instructions.

-To manually deposit artefacts (files) for a resource (product) that meets the [Requirements](#requirements):
+To manually deposit Artefacts (files) for a Resource (product) that meets the [Requirements](#requirements):

-1. export the metadata record for the resource (product) from the Data Catalogue
+1. export the metadata record for the Resource (product) from the Data Catalogue
 2. from the [MAGIC Products Distribution](https://nercacuk.sharepoint.com/sites/MAGICProductsDistribution/_layouts/15/viewlsts.aspx?view=14)
    SharePoint site, select the relevant document library (use 'Main' if unsure)
 3. click *+ New* -> *Folder* from the toolbar
-  * name the folder after the `file_identifier` property from the metadata record for the resource
+  * name the folder after the `file_identifier` property from the metadata record for the Resource
 3. click *Edit in grid view* from the toolbar
-  * set the 'record_id' value for the new folder to the value of the `file_identifier` property in the metadata record for the resource
+  * set the 'record_id' value for the new folder to the value of the `file_identifier` property in the metadata record for the Resource
   * click *Exit grid view* from the toolbar
 4. navigate into the newly created folder
-5. for each `distribution_option` listed in the metadata record for the resource:
+5. for each `distribution_option` listed in the metadata record for the Resource:
-   1. upload the artefact (file) listed in the `transfer_option`, either using the *Upload* option in the toolbar, or by dragging & dropping into the main window
+   1. upload the Artefact (file) listed in the `transfer_option`, either using the *Upload* option in the toolbar, or by dragging & dropping into the main window
    2. click *Edit in grid view* from the toolbar:
-      * set the 'record_id' value for the uploaded file to the value of the `file_identifier` property in the metadata record for the resource
+      * set the 'record_id' value for the uploaded file to the value of the `file_identifier` property in the metadata record for the Resource
       * set the 'artefact_id' value for the uploaded file to a new UUID value (using [this tool](https://www.uuidgenerator.net) for example)
       * click *Exit grid view* from the toolbar
-6. for each `constraint` listed in the metadata record for the resource:
+6. for each `constraint` listed in the metadata record for the Resource:
    1. if the constraint permissions uses an `alias` property, with a value of `~nerc`:
-      1. select each file (artefact) within the directory for the product (resource):
+      1. select each file (Artefact) within the directory for the product (Resource):
       2. click *Share* from the toolbar
       3. click *People you specify can edit*
       4. change the selection to *People in NERC with the link*
       5. deselect the *Allow editing* option under Other settings
       6. click *Apply*
-      7. from the 'Copy link' section, click *Copy* to view the sharing link for the file (artefact)
+      7. from the 'Copy link' section, click *Copy* to view the sharing link for the file (Artefact)
       8. note this URL for use in creating distribution options
    2. if the constraint permissions uses an `object_id` property:
       1. for each object identifier: